Privacy Policy

 This Privacy Policy explains what we do with your personal data.
 It describes how we collect, use and process your personal data, and how, in doing so, we comply with our legal obligations.
 This Privacy Policy applies to the personal data of investors, directors (or, to the extent relevant, employees, officers or similar), agents, service providers, website users, and other people whose personal data we may process.

-For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR“), the company responsible for the personal data you provide to us is Biopharma Credit plc of 51 New North Road, Exeter, United Kingdom, EX4 4EP (the “Company“, “we“, “us” or “our“).
+Applicable data protection legislation includes, but is not limited to, the General Data Protection Regulation (Regulation (EU) 2016/679) (the “EU GDPR”), which forms part of the laws of the UK by virtue of Section 3 of the European Union (Withdrawal) Act 2018 and other related UK legislation (“UK GDPR”).
+The company responsible for the personal data you provide to us is Biopharma Credit plc of 51 New North Road, Exeter, United Kingdom, EX4 4EP (the “Company”, “we”, “us” or “our”).

 How do we collect personal data?